tldr-pages/tldr/pages/common/warp-cli.md

 > Official command-line client for Cloudflare's WARP service.
 > More information: <https://developers.cloudflare.com/warp-client/>.

+- Start WARP service if it is not already enabled:

+`sudo systemctl start warp-svc`

 - Register the current device to WARP (must be run before first connection):

 `warp-cli register`